-Since the Blue Dream Auto strain thrives the most from indoor growing, where all conditions are under control of the grower, it’s an ideal strain to grow hydroponically – in these conditions, it can yield even more than if it was outdoors.
-The regular version can be too tall for an indoor hydroponic setup, so choose an auto instead.
+Since the Wedding Cake strain thrives best in indoor grow setups, where all conditions are under control of the grower, it’s also an ideal strain to grow hydroponically – in these conditions, it can yield even more than if it was grown outdoors.
+Even the regular version isn’t too tall for a hydroponic setup – Wedding Cake stops at 110cm (3’6”) when grown indoors.

 Most Efficient Hydroponic Set-Ups

 Ebb And Flow

 This is perhaps the most popular and simplest hydroponic system out there, the reason being that the grower doesn’t need to put in a lot of work.
 It’s also extremely productive and low-maintenance, making it an ideal choice for beginners.
 Also known as the flood and drain system, this system pumps the water/nutrient solution through a reservoir inside the system’s main part where the roots of your plant will be present.
 The flow will continue filling the system to the point where it gets to a dedicated overflow tube.
 It will bring the solution back inside the reservoir where you can pump it back into the system once again.